EoinGeo/Jaeira/People/Groups/Religions/Aescarite Legions/Caduntian Legion/Caduntian Legion.md

 # Caduntian Schools

 Caduntian Schooling is a mystery to those outside of the schools, kept secret to those outside of their coverts.
-There are 6 known schools of Caduntian Training, known only to the public by their fighting style and the crest upon their pauldron.
+There are 6 known schools of Caduntian Training, known only to the public by their fighting style and the crest upon their right pauldron.

 |1d4 | School |  Mantra |
 |--------|-------------------|--------------------------------------------- |